luo964973791/rook/Documentation/ceph-cluster-crd.md

 You can set priority class names for Rook components for the list of key value pairs:

-* `all`: Set priority class names for MGRs, Mons, OSDs.
+* `all`: Set priority class names for MGRs, Mons, OSDs, and RBD Mirrors.
 * `mgr`: Set priority class names for MGRs.
 * `mon`: Set priority class names for Mons.
 * `osd`: Set priority class names for OSDs.
+* `rbdmirror`: Set priority class names for RBD Mirrors.
+* `cleanup`: Set priority class names for the cleanup job.

 The specific component keys will act as overrides to `all`.